Person, Human, Brush

 Tip 4: Start an eco-business or a sustainable initiative

 How you think about sustainability and the skills you invest in also influence the initiatives you undertake.
 For Jasmine Tuan, this epiphany came when a near-death experience nudged her to explore sustainable fashion.
 Today, she organises fashion swap pop-up events through her initiative Cloop.sg.
-She shared her journey with us recently and revealed some of her tips to shopping and spending consciously, which includes refusing to buy what you don’t need, reusing by buying or renting pre-loved fashion and even repairing or upcycling stained or damaged clothing.
+She shared her journey with us and revealed some of her tips to shopping and spending consciously, which includes refusing to buy what you don’t need, reusing by buying or renting pre-loved fashion and even repairing or upcycling stained or damaged clothing.

 Person, Human, Student